The spark that ignited World War I

 "I am not a criminal, for I destroyed a bad man.
 I thought I was right."

 June 28, 1914, was a beautiful sunny day in Sarajevo.
-Gavrilo Princip sat alone and disconsolate at a sidewalk café having coffee and a sandwich.
+Gavrilo Princip sat alone and disconsolate at a sidewalk café having coffee.
 He and his friends had just failed to execute their mission; to kill the heir to the Austro-Hungarian throne Archduke Franz Ferdinand.
 They had lost a chance to strike a blow for Serbian independence.